Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Classical field theories

 The number $k$ is the instanton number of the principal $G$-bundle of which $F$ is the curvature.
-Let us consider $\mathfrak g = \mathfrak{su}(N)$ here for concreteness; the normalization is such that if the gauge group with Lie algebra $\mathfrak g$ is connected and simply-connected, i.e. $G=\mathrm{SU}(N)$, then $k$ is always an integer \cite{Vafa:1994tf,Witten:2000nv,Gukov:2008Langlands}.
-This implies that $\theta$ has periodicity $\mathrm{2\pi}/g^2$; for other gauge groups $G=\mathrm{SU}(N)/\mathbb{Z}_k$ where $\mathbb{Z}_k$ is a subgroup of the center $\mathbb{Z}_N$ of $\mathrm{SU}(N)$, the angle $\theta$ naturally has periodicity $\theta\sim \theta+4\pi N/g^2$.
-Instantons will be discussed in \Cref{Subsec:instantons}.} and covariant derivatives (acting on the vector bundle associated to the adjoint representation).
+Let us consider $\mathfrak g = \mathfrak{su}(N)$ here for concreteness; the normalization is such that if the gauge group with Lie algebra $\mathfrak g$ is connected and simply-connected, i.e. $G=\mathrm{SU}(N)$, then $k$ is an integer \cite{Vafa:1994tf,Witten:2000nv,Gukov:2008Langlands}.
+This implies that $\theta$ has periodicity $\mathrm{2\pi}/g^2$; for other gauge groups $G=\mathrm{SU}(N)/\mathbb{Z}_k$ where $\mathbb{Z}_k$ is a subgroup of the center $\mathbb{Z}_N$ of $\mathrm{SU}(N)$, the angle $\theta$ naturally has an enlarged periodicity, for instance $\theta\sim \theta+4\pi N/g^2$ when $k=N$.
+Instantons will be discussed in \Cref{Subsec:instantons}.}, and covariant derivative (acting on the vector bundle associated to the adjoint representation).
 The Lagrangian density of \Cref{Eq:nonabeliankineticSUSY} defines $4d$ $\mathcal N=1$ super Yang--Mills (SYM) theories with gauge algebra $\mathfrak g$. \end{definition}

 The D-term of an abelian vector superfield $V$ transforms as a total derivative under (abelian) gauge transformations, allowing additional contributions to the Lagrangian density, of the form:

 These are called \emph{Fayet--Iliopoulos terms} .